Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: PERFORMANCE ANALYSIS

 \subsection{Numerical Analysis for CDC Incentive Scheme}

-In this section, some numerical results about the coalition game-based worker selection and Stackelberg game-based incentive mechanism are given and analyzed.

-Fig. 7 shows the selected workers' average reputation value as a function of misbehavior ratio considering Pareto order and coalition order.
-Misbehavior ratio $m\_r$ is the percentage of workers that are misbehaving to the total number of workers.
-As shown in Fig. 7, when ${\sigma _1}$ is fixed, the selected workers' average reputation value decreases slightly with the increase of misbehavior ratio.
-The misbehavior ratio does not has much effect on the average reputation value of workers in the selected worker coalition, as the coalition game-based worker selection method helps exclude the workers with low reputation values.
-When the misbehavior ratio is fixed, the selected workers' average reputation value increases with the increase of ${\sigma _1}$.
-Besides, there is no significant difference between the Pareto order and coalition order for the selected workers' average reputation values.

-Fig. 8 and Fig. 9 show the effects of the total amount of rendering task on the reward given by the MSP and utility of the MSP, respectively.
-As shown in Fig. 8, the reward given by the MSP increases with the amount of rendering task.
-When $K$ is fixed, a higher value of $N$ results in higher reward given by the MSP.
+In this section, according to the reliable worker selection results obtained from coalition formation game, we analyze the numerical results about Stackelberg game-based CDC incentive mechanism in the vehicular metaverse.
+We assume that the strat-up time of workers follows the normal distribution.
+Figure 7 and Figure 8 show the effects of the size of rendering matrix on the reward given by the MSP and utility of the MSP, respectively.
+From Fig. 7, the reward given by the MSP increases with the size of rendering matrix.
+When the number of returned results $K$ is fixed, a higher value of $N$ results in higher reward given by the MSP.
 When $N$ is fixed, the reward decreases with the growth of $K$.
-As the increase of $K$ means that the MSP needs to award more workers, which makes the reward reduced.
-As can be seen from Fig. 9, the utility of the MSP increases slightly with the amount of rendering task to a maximum point at first.
-Then the utility of the MSP decreases slightly with the amount of computation task.
+As the increase of $K$ means that the MSP needs to reward more workers, which makes the reward reduced.
+From Fig. 8, the utility of the MSP increases slightly with the size of rendering matrix.
 A higher value of $N$ results in higher utility for the MSP, which means that more workers' participation is beneficial to the MSP.
 However, a higher value of $K$ makes the utility of the MSP reduced.
-This indicates that the MSP can get higher utility with the CDC scheme, as the MSP obtains the final result when receiving the computation results from $K$ workers, and $K<N$.
+This indicates that the MSP can achieve higher utility with the CDC scheme, as the MSP obtains the final computing result when receiving the computing results from $K$ workers, and $K<N$.